pattuzzoj/portfolio/src/features/blog/content/blog/en/blog1.md

 The choice between **Next.js** and **Astro** is one of the most relevant discussions in the modern web development ecosystem.
 Both tools have evolved to serve different paradigms — **Next.js** has established itself as a complete solution for **React full-stack applications**, while **Astro** emerged as a proposal **optimized for static and hybrid content**, prioritizing **performance and hydration control**.

-In this article, we'll explore their structural and conceptual differences in six main dimensions:

-1. File Structure
-2. Components (client and server)
-3. Hydration
-4. Routing
-5. Actions and form handling
-6. API and backend

 ---

 ## 1. File Structure